 Marcel Duchamp (1887-1968)

-Marcel Duchamp gave up painting to play chess and we can’t help but feel that the world lost a champion of Simple Reality because he had such profound insights into the insanity of P-B. Robert Hughes gives us a masterful interpretation of Duchamp’s The Bride Stripped Bare by Her Bachelors, Even (or The Large Glass) 1915-1923, oil and lead wire on glass which can be seen at the Philadelphia Museum of Art.
+Marcel Duchamp gave up painting to play chess and we can’t help but feel that the world lost a champion of Simple Reality because he had such profound insights into the insanity of P-B. To illustrate this we turn to Robert Hughes’ masterful interpretation of Duchamp’s The Bride Stripped Bare by Her Bachelors, Even (also called The Large Glass) (1923), oil and lead wire on glass which can be seen at the Philadelphia Museum of Art.

 Bold Lover, never, never canst thou kiss,

 Though winning near the goal—yet, do not grieve;

 She cannot fade, though thou hast not thy bliss,